Langbos Children's Shelter

 Our design for the Langbos Children's Shelter is influenced by the local culture and style in Langbos, and the shelter also incorporates various sustainable design elements such as earthbag building, rainwater harvesting, and renewable energy systems.
 Most of all, it will create a safe and nurturing shelter for the children in Langbos who need it most.

-- Langbos is an informal settlement with no running water, electricity, or paved roads, and many children suffer from unstable home lives, psychological trauma, as well as HIV, TB, and malnutrition.
-The shelter will provide care and support for vulnerable children in the Langbos community, including housing for up to 12 children, while also employing a local staff of rotating caregivers.
+Langbos is an informal settlement with no running water, electricity, or paved roads, and many children suffer from unstable home lives, psychological trauma, as well as HIV, TB, and malnutrition.
+The shelter will provide care and support for vulnerable children in the Langbos community while also employing a local staff of caregivers.

-- The shelter's design includes a variety of renewable energy systems including rainwater harvesting, grey water and waste water recycling, and biogas and solar energy.
+The shelter's design includes a variety of renewable energy systems including rainwater harvesting, grey water and waste water recycling, and solar power.

 If you or your organization are interested in getting involved, please reach out to Chris at firstname.lastname@example.org.

 "A remarkable construction project has created a safe house for the community’s children and filled its adults with a renewed sense of purpose and accomplishment" - Earthworks Magazine